 Looking for ways to elevate this humble red lentil soup recipe?
 Here are a few suggestions:

-- Make it spicy: Add some cayenne pepper to the lentils, it's best to start with ¼ teaspoon and add more if needed.
+- Make it spicy: Add some harissa or cayenne pepper to the lentils to make the soup spicy.

 - Use broth: Instead of water, use beef, chicken or vegetable broth for more flavor.